 Yellow Golden Arches forming an “M” and red colour background.
-If you happen to see this logo anywhere in the world, which brand name would pop up in your mind first?
+If anyone happens to see this logo anywhere in the world, only one brand name would pop up in their mind –

 The perfect blend of brand characteristics (logo, colour, font, slogan etc), uniformity all over the world, and innovative associations have resulted in developing McDonald’s as the 6th most important brand in the world.

-But what exactly is branding and why is it so important for your business?
+But what exactly is branding and why is it so important for any business?
 Is it limited to just logo, tagline, and font, or is it something more?
-Well, here’s a guide to clear all your doubts regarding branding, its importance, types, and examples.
+Well, here’s a guide to clear all the doubts regarding branding, its importance, types, and examples.

 What Is Branding?

-Branding is the process of assigning characteristics and properties within and outside an offering to give that generic offering an identity which helps it to be recognized and differentiated in the market.
+Branding is the process of assigning characteristics and properties within and outside an offering to give that generic offering an identity which helps it to be recognised and differentiated in the market.